pryv/open-pryv.io/README.md

 #### Development

-- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la) will expose the server running on http://localhost:3000 with an SSL certificate on https://my-computer.rec.la:4443 in this case you might want to use `configs/rec-la.json`
+- `yarn proxy` based on [rec-la](https://github.com/pryv/rec-la), it will expose the server running on http://localhost:3000 with an SSL certificate on https://my-computer.rec.la:4443 in this case you need to edit `configs/rec-la.json`.
-- `yarn local` is the equivalent of running `yarn pryv` + `yarn proxy` using `configs/rec-la.json` This setup is useful to test Open Pryv.io locally.
+- `yarn local` is the equivalent of running `yarn pryv` + `yarn proxy` using `configs/rec-la.json`.
+This setup is useful to test Open Pryv.io locally.

+### Dockerized

+*Prerequisites*:

+- Docker v19.03
+- Docker-compose v1.26

+You can either build the images locally or download them from DockerHub before running them.

+- **Local build + run**: `sh build-local.sh docker-compose.yml`

+- **Download + run**: `sh build-local.sh docker-compose.download.yml`

+This will create all the components required to run Pryv.io with a NGINX proxy for SSL termination.

+After images are built, you can simply run `docker-compose up -f docker-compose.yml` or `docker-compose up -f docker-compose.download.yml` instead of `sh build-local.sh` to start the containers.

-#### Start
+## Start

+At this moment you should have your application running on the public URL you defined.
+For a **production environment**, please refer to [this part](#nginx-configuration) on how to setup a SSL certificate for your domain.

+### Native

+- Create an account and launch the [authentication process](https://api.pryv.com/reference/#authenticate-your-app) on **App-Web-Access**: [https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info](https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info).
+- The service info URL to your platform is: [https://my-computer.rec.la:4443/reg/service/info](https://my-computer.rec.la:4443/reg/service/info)

+If you are using another public URL, replace `https://my-computer.rec.la:4443` by it in the link above.

+### Dockerized

-Create an account and launch the [authentication process](https://api.pryv.com/reference/#authenticate-your-app) on [App-Web-Access](http://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la:4443/reg/service/info) the `pryvServiceInfoUrl` being: [https://my-computer.rec.la:4443/reg/service/info](https://my-computer.rec.la:4443/reg/service/info).
+- Create an account and launch the [authentication process](https://api.pryv.com/reference/#authenticate-your-app) on **App-Web-Access**: [https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la/reg/service/info](https://api.pryv.com/app-web-access/?pryvServiceInfoUrl=https://my-computer.rec.la/reg/service/info).
+- The service info URL to your platform is: [https://my-computer.rec.la/reg/service/info](https://my-computer.rec.la/reg/service/info)

+If you are using another public URL, replace `https://my-computer.rec.la` by it in the link above.

+### Try the API

+After this process, you should have an account on your Open Pryv.io platform with a valid authorization token, you can try various **API requests** using **Postman** following this guide [https://api.pryv.com/open-api/](https://api.pryv.com/open-api/).

-### Options & Customization
+## Options & Customization

-#### Authentication & Registration web app.
+### Authentication & Registration web app.

 Open Pryv.io comes packaged with [app-web-auth3](https://github.com/pryv/app-web-auth3), the default web pages for app authentication, user registration and password reset.